siong1987/old-siong1987.com/_posts/2012-04-03-introducting-backbone-routes.markdown

 {% endhighlight %}

 So, the first thing you have to set is the `prefix` for Backbone.Routes.
 The default is `window`.
-So, how is it used by Backbone.Routes.
+So, how is it used by Backbone.Routes?
 If you take a look at the first route: "/".
 There are `NavbarRouter` and `HomeRouter`.
 So, once you set the `prefix`, inside Backbone.Routes, it will call: